nanopool/nanominer/README.md

 ### memTweak
 Optional common parameter.
-Can be set to modify AMD GPU timings on the fly for Ethash algorithm.
+Can be set to modify AMD GPU timings on the fly for Ethash/Etchash/Ubqhash algorithms.
 The following AMD ASICs are currently supported: gfx900, gfx901, gfx906, gfx907, Baffin, Ellesmere, gfx804, Hawaii, Tahiti, Pitcairn, Tonga.

 Miner must be launched using admin/root privileges in order to change timings.